What are UITFs?

 Exempt from reserve requirements.
 UITFs are not subject to reserve requirements imposed on bank deposits.
-Thus, your fund's earning potentials are maximized.
+Thus, your funds earning potentials are maximized.

 Professional fund management.
-Participating in the UITFs allows you to gain access to the expertise and services of seasoned fund managers who are able to actively monitor the markets for possible investment opportunities and manage the risks for you.
+Participating in the UITFs allows you to gain access to the expertise and services of seasoned fund managers who are able to actively monitor the markets for possible investment opportunities and managed the risks for you.

 Transparency.
 Trust entities are required to publish the UITF price at least weekly, allowing investors to compare investment performance of various fund managers.

 Regulated product.
 The management and administration of UITFs by Trust entities are governed by the Bangko Sentral ng Pilipinas (BSP).
-Thus, aside from the yearly triple audit conducted to BDO Trust, each of its UITFs is subject to a separate annual audit by an independent auditor that is acceptable to the BSP.
+Thus, aside from the yearly triple audit conducted to BDO Trust, each of its UITF is subject to a separate annual audit by an independent auditor that is acceptable to the BSP.
 The results of such audit may be made available upon your request.
 In addition, each UITF is required to have a BSP accredited third party custodian, who is tasked with safekeeping the securities of the UITF and performing independent marking-to-market of such securities.
 All these safeguards redound to the protection of the UITF investors.

 • Confirmation of Participation ( COP)

 • Omnibus Participating Trust Agreement